M-Valdy/CSS_Recipe-Page/README.md

 ### 15. 🥗 Nutritional Label

-A Nutritional Label that I made with basic HTML and CSS.
+A nutritional label that I made with basic HTML and CSS.
 I practiced typography along with skills in styling text, adjusting line height, and adjusting positioning using CSS.
 Despite how it looks, this is probably one of the more html/css heavy projects so far

 - **Live site**: [View Nutritional Label](https://m-valdy.github.io/CSS_Recipe-Page/nutritional_label/index.html)
 - **Folder**: `nutritional_label`